ryanallen/words-of-my-perfect-teacher/README.md

 In religious life, too, as the saying goes, "In old age, sages become pupils, renunciants amass wealth, preceptors become heads of families."
 People who early in life renounced all worldly activities may be found busily piling up riches and provisions at the end.
 Others start out teaching and explaining the [Dharma](#dharma) but end up as hunters, thieves or robbers.
 Learned monastic preceptors who in their youth kept all the [Vinaya](#vinaya) vows may in their old age beget many children.
 On the other hand, there are also many people who spend all their earlier years doing only wrong but who, in the end, devote themselves entirely to practicing the holy [Dharma](#dharma) and either attain [accomplishment](#accomplishment) or, if not, at least by being on the path when they die go on to higher and higher rebirths.

 Whether someone appears to be good or bad just at present, therefore, is but a momentary impression that has no permanence or stability whatsoever.
 You might feel slightly disenchanted with [saṃsāra](#saṃsāra), develop a vague [determination to be free](#determination-to-be-free) of it, and take on the semblance of a serious student of [Dharma](#dharma) to the point that ordinary folk are quite impressed, and want to be your patrons and disciples.
 But at that point, unless you take a very rigorous look at yourself, you could easily start thinking you really are as other people see you.
 Puffed up with pride, you get completely carried away by [appearances](#appearances) and start to think that you can do whatever you want.
 You have been completely tricked by negative forces.
-So, banish all self-centered beliefs and arouse the [wisdom](#wisdom) of [egolessness](#egolessness).[^56] Until you attain the sublime [[Bodhisattva](#bodhisattva) [levels](#levels)](#bodhisattva-levels), no appearance, whether good or bad, can ever last.
+So, banish all self-centered beliefs and arouse the [wisdom](#wisdom) of [egolessness](#egolessness).[^56] Until you attain the sublime [Bodhisattva levels](#bodhisattva-levels), no appearance, whether good or bad, can ever last.
 [Meditate](#meditate-meditation) constantly on death and impermanence.
 Analyze your own faults and always take the lowest place.
 Cultivate dissatisfaction with [saṃsāra](#saṃsāra) and desire for [liberation](#liberation).
 Train yourself to become peaceful, disciplined and conscientious.
 Constantly develop a sense of poignant and deep sadness at the [thought](#thought) of the transitoriness of all compounded things and the sufferings of [saṃsāra](#saṃsāra), like [Jetsun Milarepa](#milarepa):

 > In a rocky cave in a deserted land
 My sorrow is unrelenting.